rbms-bsc/DCRMR/_pages/SOR/SOR.md

 ## 2.01.1 Sources of information

-<a name="2.01.1.1">2.01.1.1</a> The source of information for the statement of responsibility is the title page(s) ([Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)).
+<a name="2.01.1.1">2.01.1.1</a> The source of information for the statement of responsibility is the title page(s) (see [Data provenance, 0.1.5](/DCRMR/general-rules/Data-provenance/#015-sources-of-information)).
 The preferred source of information for multipart monographs is the title page of the first volume.
 The preferred source of information for single-sheet manifestations is the whole sheet, including both sides (see [Data provenance, 0.1](/DCRMR/general-rules/Data-provenance/)).

 ## 2.01.2 Element order